 It is a buoyant workforce that inks the success story of any start-up.
-Employees leave no stone unturned to translate the business idea into reality, and founders also look for viable options to nurture and retain these team members.
+To translate the business idea into reality, employees leave no stone unturned, and founders also look for viable options to nurture and retain these team members.
 The most popular employee reward scheme is long-term incentivization through Employee Stock Option Plans or ESOPs.

 Alok Bansal, a long-time entrepreneur and the Co-founder and CFO of PolicyBazaar, believes that ESOPs are the perfect way to compensate early teams in startups.
 He says,

-Here are some basic pointers that founders should keep in mind while giving out ESOPs.
+Here are some basic pointers that founders should consider while giving out ESOPs.

 Flexibility in giving out ESOPs at different stages

 The ESOP policy should be flexible, meaning that the structure of ESOPs should change according to the company’s financials, vision, and short and long-term goals.
 At the very start, ESOPs should aim at sharing ownership amongst early employees.
-This practice results in loyalty and creates value for employees who took the most risk in the long run.
-At later stages, ESOPs should be restructured to incentivize specialists (or top industry talent) to join and grow the business as well as ensure talent retention.
+This practice results in loyalty and creates value for employees who take the most risk in the long run.
+At later stages, ESOPs should be restructured to incentivize specialists (or top industry talent) to join and grow the business and ensure talent retention.

 ESOPs – A just reward to drive fairness